Business Banking for Massage Therapists in Kentucky

 Insurance Reimbursement Tracking

 Auto-categorize insurance payouts vs. patient copays.
-Always know your true revenue.
+Always know your true revenue without manual reconciliation.

-Multi-Provider Support
+Multi-Provider Dashboard

-Sub-accounts per provider or location.
-Track each revenue center independently.
+Sub-accounts per provider or location, all in one workspace.
+Track each revenue center independently with full accounting.

-Massage Therapists Banking in Kentucky — FAQ
+Massage Therapists Financial Tools in Kentucky — FAQ

 Do massage therapists in Kentucky need a business bank account?